Too much spin on your shots? We put in 40+ hours testing and these are the best golf balls for low spin.

-- The spin on your shots is out of control and has got to be stopped.
+1. The spin on your shots is out of control and has got to be stopped!

-- Your current low spin golf balls are either lost or need replacing.
+2. Your current low spin golf balls need replacing.
 You just want to get better ones this time around.

-3. One can never have too many golf balls.
-Another set wouldn’t hurt.
+3. One can never have too many golf balls!
+Another set of different balls to try out wouldn’t hurt.

-You may be able to go for a while but you will eventually end up sinking.
+You may be able to hold on for a while but you will eventually end up sinking / losing shots cheaply out on the course.

 In A Hurry?